Intel promises industry will meet or exceed Moore’s law for a decade

 Innovating for developers

-Gelsinger and other company leaders made their pitch to serve the most extreme requirements of hyperscale cloud vendors while also promising to make advanced capabilities available for all.
+Gelsinger and other company leaders made their pitch to serve the most extreme requirements of hyperscale cloud vendors, while also promising to make advanced capabilities available for all.

 Even the introductory customer video that played before the keynote included references to Intel “finally” paying attention to developers again.